mvogelgesang/lwc-iframe-consumer/README.md

 # LWC iframe communication

 This project demonstrates how consume `postMessage()` browser api calls from a child iframe.
-This work builds upon Christophe Coenraets work in [Salesforce Developers Blog - Communicating between Lightning Components and Visualforce Pages](https://developer.salesforce.com/blogs/developer-relations/2017/01/lightning-visualforce-communication)
+This work builds upon Christophe Coenraets work in [Salesforce Developers Blog - Communicating between Lightning Components and Visualforce Pages](https://developer.salesforce.com/blogs/developer-relations/2017/01/lightning-visualforce-communication).

 In this example, a static website sends a `postMessage()` call upon each page load.
-The call includes a simple object that contains the url of the current page.
+The call includes a simple object that contains the url of the current page `{location: url}`.
 Upon receipt of this call, the `currentIframeUrl` variable is updated and printed to the parent LWC component.

 ![screen recording showing user navigating across pages in the iframe and the iframes URL being updated in the parent LWC](assets/demo.gif)

+## Platform Cache

+In addition to consuming the URL of the current page, the url is written to the session cache.
+This enables a user to navigate to another Salesforce tab and then pickup where they left off in the iframed content.

 ## Setup and Deployment